awestover/thoughts/content/flake.md

-#todo
+**Def** flaking --- backing out of something last minute.

 Not all last minute changes of plan are flakiness.
 It's best to not commit the fundamental attribution error.
-It's also best to avoid flaking yourself.
+It's also best to avoid flaking yourself, and also to avoid being late.

 If you get flaked on a lot it's probably best to do these things in this order:
 1. just be chill about it